telekom-mms/cmcc-operator/docs/custom-resource.md

 **BEWARE:** The operator will always distribute the CAEs evenly on all available RLSs.
 At a certain point it may make be necessary to provide more RLSs in order for the CAEs to work properly.

+### JSON Logging `with.jsonLogging`

+Structured logging is getting more and more adopted.
+You can activate JSON logging for most of the components by setting this field to `true`.
+It will be applied for all Spring Boot and Solr components.

 ### Management Components `with.management`